evvskx/Zippy/README.md

 * Zippy is still **Work In Progress**: some features may not be fully implemented.
 * I do not plan on adding MacOS' ISOs since it requires certain tools that are only available for Mac themselves.
 I will not use any link regarding archives ecc. unless valid checksums are given.
+* The ISO files given are **Desktop Only**.
+Server ISO files will be available in the future.